teachop/FlexCAN_Library/README.md

 Supported baud rates are 125000, 250000, 500000, and 1000000 bits per second.
 If the baud rate is not specified it will default to 125000.

-Please note that **only CPU speeds 48, 96 and 144 are supported** presently.

 ###CAN Transceiver Options
 Please add parts you are using successfully with Teensy 3.1 to this list.
 - TI SN65HVD230D on 3.3V (1MBPS)